L

 At the screening, READ Books will feature a selection of Michael Snow publications available for purchase, along with related publications including titles on filmmaker Chantal Akerman.

 For a 21-year-old Chantal Akerman entering the avant-garde cradle of New York in the early ’70s, watching Michael Snow’s La région centrale was a formative encounter: “The sensory experience I underwent was extraordinarily powerful and physical.
 It was a revelation for me, that you could make a film without telling a story.”
 In the magisterial three-hour work, made in the twilight of the American lunar missions, the camera, attached to a robotic arm, casts its roving 360-degree eye across a remote, seemingly otherworldly mountaintop in northern Quebec.
-Set to a soundtrack of waves and pulses emitting from the control box of the automated apparatus, La région centrale “transports its audience to a rugged Canadian landscape that is discovered at noon and then explored in seventeen episodes of dizzying motion as the machine’s shadow lengthens, night falls, and light returns” (Martha Langford, Art Canada Institute).
+Set to a soundtrack of waves and pulses emitting from the control box of the automated apparatus, La région centrale “transports its audience to a rugged Canadian landscape that is discovered at noon and then explored in seventeen episodes of dizzying motion as the machine’s shadow lengthens, night falls, and light returns.”

 partners